occiware/MoDMaCAO/doc/ansibletutorial/setup.md

 You need to adjust the properties to your environment.
 The following properties can be set:
 - **ansible_rolespath**: The path to the location where the Ansible roles are stored on your file system.
-Set it to the *dummy-roles* foles inside the project *org.modmacao.all.extensions.design.extended* (Depends on the location where you clone MoDMaCAO to).
+Set it to the *dummy-roles* folder inside the project *org.modmacao.all.extensions.example* (Depends on the location where you cloned MoDMaCAO to).
 - **ansible_bin**: The path to the *ansible-playbook* binary on your system.
 - **ssh_timeout**: The timeout that is used by Ansible for ssh connections.
 - **ansible_user**: The user that Ansible used to connect to your hosts via ssh.